akhikhl/gretty/README.md

 #### :star: What's new

-- From now on snapshot versions of Gretty will be published to jfrog snapshot repository.
+- From now on I'll push snapshot versions of Gretty to jfrog snapshot repository.
 If you want to use snapshot versions, please add the following to your build script:
   ```groovy
   buildscript {
     repositories {